-- A. A player must break from behind the head string. - B. At least four object balls must be driven to the rails or a ball must be pocketed. - C. The cue may not be shot into a rail before hitting the rack. - D. The head ball or the second row of balls must be struck first.
+- A. A player must break from behind the head string. - B. The cue may not be shot into a rail before hitting the rack. - C. The head ball or the second row of balls must be struck first. - D. At least four object balls must be driven to the rails or a ball must be pocketed.

 If the rack is struck, but the break does not qualify as legal, the balls are re-racked by the non-breaking player and rebroken by the same breaking player.
-If the breaking player's second break attempt is illegal, the balls are re-racked and the opposite player breaks.
+If the breaking player's second break attempt is illegal, the balls are re-racked and the opposing player breaks.